govza/metagram/README.rst

 Enter two words of same length and find their orthographic neighbor.

-For example for words:
+For example word chains for words:

 c o l d  and  w a r m

 they can be